CoderThomasB/Paper-Game-Engine/README.md

 # The Paper Game-Engine
-## This is an unfinished Game Engine!
+## This software is now deprercated do not use.

 Paper is not ready for use.
 It is full of bugs and is not vary organized